SalahMouslih/Multi-Arms-Bandit-algorithms-simulation/README.md

 This notebook provides an intuitive guide for the Multi-arms Bandit problem using the [SMPyBandits](https://smpybandits.github.io/docs/) library.

-We provide a simulation using **Leader** and **UCB** algorithms which are the most common used algorithms in this problem as well as a graphical comparasion of their performances.
+We provide a simulation of the **Leader** and **UCB** algorithms, which are two of the most widely used approaches to this problem.
+Additionally, we provide a visual comparison of their performance through simulations.